 Step 5: Confirm the operation and click “Finish” to proceed.

-2. Extend Server 2016 partition with software
+2. Extend Server 2016 drive with safe partition software

 Step 1.
 DownloadNIUBI Partition Editor, right click either contiguous volume such as D and select “Resize/Move Volume“.

 Step 2: In the pop-up window, drag left border rightwards to shrink D. Then part of free space is released and converted to Unallocated on the left.

 Step 3: Right click C drive and select “Resize/Move Volume” again.
 In the pop-up window, drag the right border rightwards to hold the Unallocated space.